Westerdals/pro104-eksamen-gruppe11/docs/README.md

 The concept sketch, was one of our initial steps in our brainstorming process of creating this app.
 The reason behind creating a concept sketch,was because we wanted to visualize the project together from the start, which helped our team to shape/share our ideas, and to get a clear idea of what kind of design we will go for.
-Because of that, we created a quick and simple way to clarify our ideas and keep the project moving forward. <br/>
+Because of that, we created a quick and simple way to clarify our ideas and keep the project moving forward.
+We have weighed in, both for and against the various solutions and come to the conclusion that a Kanban-concept where post it- cards. are color-coded by priority and are able to be moved according to how they fit into the project, is something we would like to go for! <br/>
 ![](images/conceptScGif)